krb5/krb5/doc/rst_source/krb_users/tkt_mgmt.rst

     06/07/04 20:24:18  06/08/04 05:49:19  krbtgt/EXAMPLE.COM@ATHENA.MIT.EDU
     06/07/04 20:24:18  06/08/04 05:49:19  host/trillium.example.com@EXAMPLE.COM
     shell%

+Depending on your host's and realm's configuration, you may also see a ticket with the service principal ``host/trillium.example.com@``.
+If so, this means that your host did not know what realm trillium.example.com is in, so it asked the ``ATHENA.MIT.EDU`` KDC for a referral.
+The next time you connect to ``trillium.example.com``, the odd-looking entry will be used to avoid needing to ask for a referral again.

 You can use the **-f** option to view the flags that apply to your tickets.
 The flags are: